BoltzExchange/boltz-client/docs/configuration.md

 logfile = ""

 # Prefix for all log messages.
-# Useful in cases two boltz-lnd instances (one for BTC and LTC) are running in a single Docker container
+# Useful in cases two boltz-client instances (one for BTC and LTC) are running in a single Docker container
 logprefix = "[BTC] "

 [BOLTZ]